jacopocolo/p5-sketchplugin/README.md

 - Text stroke should render as border

+- Test all the calc functions

+- Implement blendMode()

+- Add translate() and rotate() in push and pop

+- Implement border radius for rect()

+- Implement RGBA in fill() and stroke()

+- Fix RGB in fill, stroke and background

+- Specify that rotate — in absence of an API — acts on the center of the shape.

 - ~~Set a default background color when background color is not set and artboard is already created~~

 - ~~Code “read just from file”~~